 Found this chair with similar lines on Houzz under traditional furniture.

-I don’t like the horse picture on the wall, but love the couch shape.
+I don’t like the horse picture on the wall, but like the shape of the couch.
 I looked online for a lamp like the one in the corner and found a vintage pair of lamps called speckled-finish lamps that sold for $489.00 a pair, but the sale for the lamps is now over and I had to remove the photo of them so this is updated information since I first published this post.
 Also, See below for update about the horse picture!

 The Petrie’s had a Jotel fireplace.
 I don’t remember a lot of scenes when the fireplace was lit, but Rob and Laura are always talking on that phone on the dining room table.